-So you’re thinking about moving to New York City and you want a real honest look at the positive and negative aspects of living in NYC?
-Well, as a native New Yorker (and an 8 year NYC Airbnb host), I gotchu!
+So you’re thinking about moving to New York City, and you want a real honest look at the positive and negative aspects of living in NYC?
+Well, as a native New Yorker (and long-term NYC Airbnb host), I gotchu!
 Here are some eye-opening things to prepare yourself with before living in NYC.

 Important NYC Resources

 - Craigslist for short-term gigs, hiring professional movers, finding apartments, buying high-quality furniture and almost everything else.

 - Citibike is an amazing way to get around on bike in NYC.
 Buy their annual pass to save money.

 - Use the Citizens App if you ever want to figure out what’s happening in your vicinity.
 Everything from fires to protests.

 - Renting a short-term sublet on Airbnb can be a great way to “try” different neighborhoods until you find the right fit for you.

 - Trader Joes is a great budget-friendly alternative to Whole Foods.

 - Subscribe to our New York newsletter for all things New York State travel.

 - New York Slang Words & Lingo – learn the local vocabulary before moving.